Bangladesh Maritime University: Campus

 The university has its temporary campus at Pallabi, Mirpur-12 in Dhaka.
-But permanent campus will be established at 106.6 acre land at Hamidchar, Bakolia in Chittagong.
+But a permanent campus will be established on 106.6 acres at Hamidchar, Bakolia, in Chittagong.

 Computer labs

 Computer Lab facility is available for the students of BMU.
 The Computer Lab is situated on the 1st floor of the campus.
 The lab computers are connected by both WIFI and broadband internet networks.

 Conference Centre

-Maritime University Bangladesh has a large auditorium on 5th floor in its temporary campus.
-Seating capacity of the auditorium is 90.
+Maritime University Bangladesh has a large auditorium on the 5th floor in its temporary campus.
+The seating capacity of the auditorium is 90.

 Industrial/study tours and visits

-To keep pace with the practical world and to orient the students with maritime domain, MUB organizes the industrial tour, field trip, visit etc. to different domestic and international maritime industries and organizations.
-The curriculum of master's program of the university has also been designed with mandatory study tour/ field trip to keep the visit effective.
-In the national boundary, the students used to visit Chittagong Port Authority, Mongla Port Authority, Bangladesh Shipping Corporation, Bangladesh Navy Ships, Freight Forwarding Companies/ Agencies, Pangaon Inland Container Terminal, Inland Container Depot- Kamalapur, Private Inland Container Depots, Department of Shipping, BIWTA, BIWTC, Private Shipping Companies, Private Stevedoring Companies, Private and Govt. owned Shipyard and Dockyard, Ship Breaking Yard, Sea beach, Oceanographic Research Vessel etc. In the overseas tour, the students used to visit different maritime institutes, organizations, industries etc. in South Asian and Southeast Asian countries.
+To keep pace with the practical world and to orient the students with the maritime domain, BMU organizes the industrial tour, field trip, visit, etc., to different domestic and international maritime industries and organizations.
+The curriculum of the master's program of the university has also been designed with mandatory study tour/ field trip to keep the visit effective.
+In the national boundary, the students used to visit Chittagong Port Authority, Mongla Port Authority, Bangladesh Shipping Corporation, Bangladesh Navy ships, freight forwarding companies/ agencies, Pangaon Inland Container Terminal, Inland Container Depot- Kamalapur, private inland container depots, Department of Shipping, BIWTA, BIWTC, private shipping companies, private stevedoring companies, private and govt. owned shipyard and dockyard, ship breaking yard, sea beach, oceanographic research vessel etc. On the overseas tour, the students used to visit different maritime institutes, organizations, industries, etc. in South Asian and Southeast Asian countries.